Loyalty Program Design Fundamentals Part II

 - Having more partners (in the case of airline alliances) is especially beneficial to companies who have a large market share.

-I hope this series can help you approach a loyalty program in a more systematic fashion.
+There you go. 🙂 I hope this series can help you approach a loyalty program in a more systematic fashion.
 I listed all the references at the end of this post, in case you are interested in reading further.
 Before I finish the topic, I would like to leave you with a chart from one of my publications.
 The chart lays out the many factors (including design but also other factors) that contribute to loyalty program success.
 The full figure is pretty big.
 You can click on the image below to see the full picture.

 References: